top of page

 Children in the Community

-We continue to follow the children that were reintegrated with their families.
-We provide for their schooling, books, uniform, lunches and extra remedial classes if needed.
+We continue to follow the children that were reintegrated with their families after leaving the children’s home.
+We provide for their schooling, books, uniform, lunches, and extra remedial classes if needed.
 We have also provided tutors for the children that were behind in their schooling.
+In addition, we have helped support the education of some of our staff’s children.

 Daniel

-Daniel is in his second year of high school and is boarding.
+Daniel came to Titian Ministries as a baby, but was discharged to the care of a loving aunt.
+He is finishing high school where he is a boarding student.
 His major is Home Economics for catering.
 We provide all his school and boarding needs as well as all the dishes, cooking utensils, stove top and cylinder that is required for the catering course.
+Daniel is industrious and will do well in life.

 Kekeli